stuh84/ccie-rs-notes/quick-notes/ipaddressing.md

 * Source v6 add associated with v4 config'd pool
 * Dest v6 based on NAT64 stateful prefix or well known prefix
 * Translated and fw

+## IPv4 Options

+* Options 0  and 1 exactly one octet (type field)
+* All others 1 octet type, length, 2 octets for data
+* Type is one bit copied field, two bit class, five bit option
+ * Copied means whether to go in each fragment
+* Option - 0 for control, 2 for debugging and measurement
+* Option numbers
+ * 0 - end of list
+ * 1 - no operation
+ * 2 - security - security codes
+ * 3 - Loose Source routing - can forward to any intermediate routes to get to dest
+ * 4 - Internet timestamp
+ * 7 - Record route - records route datagrams take
+ * 8 Stream Id - 4 octets
+ * 9 - Strict Source routing - can only forward based on what source route indicated

 # Processes